-2009-10 Annual Public Notice of Special Education Services and Programs
+2011-12 Annual Public Notice of Special Education Services and Programs

 It is the responsibility of the Pennsylvania Department of Education to ensure that all children with disabilities residing in the Commonwealth, including children with disabilities attending private schools, regardless of the severity of their disabilities, and who are in need of special education and related services, are identified, located, and evaluated.
 This responsibility is required by a federal law called the Individuals with Disabilities Education Act Amendments of 2004 (IDEA '04).

 The IDEA '04 requires each state educational agency to publish a notice to parents, in newspapers or other media, before any major identification, location, or evaluation activity.
 The IDEA '04 requires this notice to contain certain information.
 Another federal law, the Family Educational Rights and Privacy Act of 1974 (FERPA), which protects confidentiality, requires educational agencies to notify parents annually of the confidentiality rights (FERPA regulations have been amended 9 times).
 Pennsylvania special education regulations require each school district to fulfill the IDEA '04 notice requirement by providing an annual public notice.
 To comply with the above requirements, following is the annual public notice for Ferndale Area School District.

 School districts are required by the IDEA '04 to provide a free appropriate public education to children with disabilities who need special education and related services.
-(Note: The duty to identify, locate, evaluate and provide special education services to school-age individuals incarcerated in local correction institutions rests with the school district within whose boundaries such an institution is located.)
-School-age children who need special education and related services are identified as children with disabilities.
-These students have been identified as being in need of specially designed instruction and have one or more of the following physical or mental disabilities:
+(Note: The duty to identify, locate, evaluate and provide special education services to school age individuals incarcerated in local correctional institutions rests with the school district within whose boundaries such an institution is located.)
+School age children who need special education and related services are identified as children with disabilities.
+These students have been identified as being in need of specially designed instruction and have one or more of the following physical or intellectual disabilities under IDEA:

-- Autism
+- \Autism

-- Emotional disturbance
+- \Emotional disturbance

-- Deafness
+- \Deafness

-- Hearing impairment
+- \Hearing impairment

-- Specific learning disability
+- \Specific learning disability

-- Mental retardation
+- \Intellectual disability

-- Multiple Disabilities
+- \Multiple disabilities

-- Other health impairment
+- \Other health impairment

-- Orthopedic Impairment due to chronic or acute health problems
+- \Orthopedic impairment due to chronic or acute health problems

-- Speech and language impairment
+- \Speech or language impairment

-- Visual impairment including blindness
+- \Visual impairment including blindness

-- Deaf-blindness
+- \Deaf-blindness

-- Traumatic Brain Injury
+- \Traumatic Brain Injury

-- Developmental Delay